lucasdaly/lucasdaly/README.md

 ### Hello there 👋
 **Student at [University of Windsor](https://www.uwindsor.ca/), aspiring software engineer.**

-Check out my starred repositories to see what I've built.
+Check out my pinned repositories to see what I've built.